mrtj/smx-validator/README.md

 }
 ```

+### Output

+SMX-Validator will report detailed information about each training job executed.
+In the Step Functions execution output json you can find the following fields:

+- `job_config`: Parameters of generic for the whole cross-validated training job, like job name, SageMaker Experiment and Trial name, job input and output data.
+- `crossvalidation`: Cross-validation parameters, like number of splits used in the job.
+- `training`: The template structures used to create the training jobs.
+- `splits`: This array contains the detailed results of each training job.
+It corresponds to the output of the DescribeTrainingJob SageMaker API call.
+Other than the exact training job inputs you can find the training time and duration, billable seconds, final metrics value and output artifacts location in this structure.

 ## Project structure

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

 - `functions` - Code for the application's Lambda functions to manage the cross-validated SageMaker training jobs
+- `layers` - Lambda layers containing function dependencies and common utils for the functions.
 - `statemachines` - Definition for the state machine that orchestrates the cross-validated trainings
 - `template.yaml` - A template that defines the application's AWS resources.